Azure-Samples/aad-java-manage-service-principals/README.md

 author: jianghaolu
 ---

-#Getting Started with Graphrbac - Manage Service Principal - in Java #
+## Getting Started with Graphrbac - Manage Service Principal - in Java ##

-  Azure Service Principal sample for managing Service Principal -
+Azure Service Principal sample for managing Service Principal
   - Create an Active Directory application
   - Create a Service Principal for the application and assign a role
   - Export the Service Principal to an authentication file
   - Use the file to list subcription virtual machines
   - Update the application
   - Delete the application and Service Principal.

 ## Running this Sample ##